When to Start Tummy Time

 Start slow, mix it up, and more ways to get your baby to love tummy time

 Thanks to the "Back to Sleep" campaign, which urges parents to place babies on their back for naps and nighttime, rates of SIDS (Sudden Infant Death Syndrome) have declined significantly.
-But this practice has also led to an increase in plagiocephaly, which is when there is flattening of a baby's head due to lying on her back for too long.
+But this practice has also led to an increase in plagiocephaly, when there are flat areas on an baby's head due to lying on her back for too long.

 The fix: tummy time, which gives your baby a chance to develop her neck and arm muscles and view the world from a new perspective.
 "This activity takes pressure off the back of the head and allows babies to look from side to side so they can maintain full range of neck motion," explains Andy Bernstein, MD, a pediatrician in Evanston, IL.
-It also lets babies work on their arm strength which they'll need when they're ready to roll over and crawl.
-(Keep in mind your baby should only have tummy time when she's awake and supervised since there are safety risks associated with stomach sleeping.)
+It also lets them work on their arm strength which they'll need when they're ready to roll over and crawl.

 Of course, since she's not used to this position, your baby may end up red-faced and grunting at first.
 Here's how to make tummy time more fun for both of you:

 Choose the right time for tummy time.
 That usually means she's in a good mood, has been fed, and is well-rested.
 Many parents have found their babies to be most receptive after a diaper change, bath or nap.
 Wait about an hour after the last feeding so she doesn't spit up from the pressure on her belly.

 Start slow.
 There's no need to put babies on their bellies until they can't stand it anymore, reminds Bernstein.
 Start slowly by putting her in this position for just a a few minutes at 1 or 2 months of age, when babies are beginning to hold their heads up.
 As your baby's neck and upper body control improves, gradually increase the amount of time spent on her belly.